Nikolair1/UDPServer/README.md

 # UDPServer
 This repository contains a C program (server.c) implementing a reliable UDP server using Go-Back-N (GBN) protocol for basic functionality.
 The server establishes a connection, handles data transfer, and tears down the connection.
 The code includes packet structures, printing functions, and socket setup.
 It uses non-blocking sockets and provides timeout mechanisms.
 The server processes load instructions, prints events conforming to project specifications, and includes placeholders for additional features.
-Please note that this is a demonstration, and further implementation is needed for a complete solution.

 # Running the Reliable UDP Server: